 Key solution: partnership with FIIT

 Apparently, the Gym Group hasn’t changed its existing app much.
 As earlier, it can be used now for membership management, booking a class and fitness tracking.
 The chain shifted to digital by strucking a timely deal in early February with Fiit, a platform that provides remote classes through the app.
 The company has also been trialling virtual classes within custom-built Fiit studios and pods in a small number of its gyms.

 Club Vitae operates 13 health clubs across Ireland.
 It’s reported that a company suffered “a massive loss”, because its core clientele is working from home.

-Key solutions: partnering with Les Mills; using a digital platform to digitise equipment checks
+Key solutions: partnering with Les Mills; using a digital platform to digitize equipment checks

 To deliver online workouts, Club Vitae partnered with Les Milles service.
 What’s also interesting, the chain has used a SaaS platform to digitise equipment checks and other paper-based operations.
 The sensors are used to track which areas of the gym are busy at any given time so that it can keep tabs on which equipment needs cleaning.